juanmitaboada/juanmitaboada.github.io/index.md

 # What do I do?

-- Mainly, I write any kind of software in C and Python to support massive data processing in real time at [Veturis](http://www.veturis.es)
+- Mainly, I write software in C and Python to support massive data processing in real-time at [Veturis](http://www.veturis.es)

 - In my spare time, I am developing my own ROV Drone Submarine developed only with microcontrollers (Arduino, ESP32 & Raspberry Pi Pico).
-Entirely developed from scratch.
+I developed it from scratch.

 - As a Director in Centrologic we became a compact team of 10 people.
 We mainly developed [CODENERIX](https://www.codenerix.com) and built tools for Enterprise Resource Planning for middle-size companies.
 In the meantime, we also became official providers for Google Workspace with a top 150 unique clients.